Filipino Chicken Adobo (Gluten Free)

-This Filipino Chicken Adobo is a garlicky flavorful main dish that’s simple to make, and delicious!
-It’s paleo, whole30, and all-around healthy.
+This Filipino Chicken Adobo is a garlicky, flavorful main dish that’s simple to make and delicious!
+It’s gluten-free, soy-free, and all-around wholesome.

 What is Filipino chicken adobo?